SalOne22/rimage/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your fork locally.
 3. Install Rust and Cargo (if you haven't already).
-4. Install cmake and nasm for C libraries build.
+4. Install CMake and NASM for C libraries build.
 5. Run `cargo build` to ensure everything builds properly.
    > Note: On Windows, use a Visual Studio build environment like Developer PowerShell for VS 2019/2022.